iivanoo/covid-apps-observer/data/data_community/reports/resources/com.joinzoe.covid_zoe___0.14/report.md

 > App is stuck in the about you section.<br> :date: __2020-08-11 10:03:08__

 > Unable to complete registration: the website freezes.
 I've given up wasting my time going through the same futile questionnaire day after day.
 Uninstalled the app.<br> :date: __2020-08-09 13:12:40__

-> Have undermined their credibility by piggy-backing a very silly nutritional survey that can't possibly provide any useful scientific data.
-I can't trust a team of academics who believe this type of survey can add anything to the fight against Covid.
-They may as well ask for our star signs.
-Ridiculous, and won't be using the app again.
-I will look for a more rigorous scientific approach to support.<br> :date: __2020-08-08 13:27:19__

-> Get to page 2 and then says something wroung please try later<br> :date: __2020-08-07 16:52:12__

-> At first it was good but the freeformat box is at the bottom of page so the keyboard obliterrates the box.
-Phone ' auto corrects'' the typing so I have to go back multiple times to see and backspace/correct the errors.
-This takes forever!
-Today I am asked a question about the latest time i eat.
-The dropdown list only goes until 9 but I want to input 11.30 pm - there is no means of scrolling down the list.
-I have written an email re the text box but not yet received a reply.
-Whilst the app is generally very good, it does not work properly on a Samsung J3 and I would prefer to complete my input on the laptop.
-All I can find is this review panel!
-Please either put text box at top of screen and enable scrolling of numbers or allow this to be downloaded to a computer<br> :date: __2020-08-07 14:26:05__

-> Impossible to create an account.
-I've tried multiple times and always got an error (something went wrong).
-I will give it a last try before dumping it but it doesn't look promising<br> :date: __2020-08-07 13:26:18__

-> I thought I would "do my bit" to help with this important research.
-I tried the app on two different Android devices but was unable to complete the registration questions, as it wouldn't accept my London postcode.
-Had to give up and uninstall the app.<br> :date: __2020-08-07 12:38:51__

-> Unable to input personal data<br> :date: __2020-08-07 11:20:17__